Do Go On - 396 - Rosemary Brown: A Musical Seance

 And you don't want to say anything about Dave saying he fucks 22 hours a day?

-You're happy to move on from that?
+Don't want you, you're happy to move on from that?

-Let him get away with that one?
+Let him get away with that one.

 Matt knew that.